Worried about someone's mental health

 • My son does not come out of his room except to get food when we are all asleep.
 He hasn’t washed for over 2 weeks.
 He avoids all of us.
 If he walks into the kitchen and someone is there he runs back into his bedroom.
 He keeps his door locked and won’t talk to us.

-It might help to give evidence of changes in your relative’s behavior.
+It might help to give evidence of changes in the individual you're concerned about's behavior.
 For example, your relative may have sent you an email, letter or text that seems odd or distressing.
 Keeping a diary of behaviour might help.

 You should tell the GP if there is a history of mental illness in the family.